 - A bit is a basic unit of information.

-- In order to read and understand the information on a bit, it must have a logical method to define it.
+- One must read and understand the information on a single bit.
+Furthermore, there must be a logical method to define it.

 - There are two and only two things that the bit understands, the numbers o, and 1.